markosski/eventdriven/README.md

 # Capabilities:

-## Payments services (not implemented)
+## Payments services
 - responsible for managing payments
+  - normally payment service would perform some rules to verify payment (see below), for simplicity reasons, service will store payment and publish event as a good payment.
     - if payment is low risk, publish payment-submitted event internally for processing
     - if payment ends up bouncing, publish payment-returned event internally for processing

-## Account services (not implemented)
+## Account services
 - booking new accounts
 - maintaining changes to accounts (e.g. credit limit change, personal information etc.)
-- change to account state is published as change event
+- change to credit limit will result in publishing state change event

 ## Transaction processing platform
 - implemented as event sourced system